nagypeter/weblogic-operator-tutorial/tutorials/node.selector.md

 ##### Assign particular servers to specific nodes #####

 To assign pod(s) to node(s) you need to label the desired node with custom tag.
 Then define the `nodeSelector` property in the domain resource definition to the value of the label you applied on the node.
-When the pods are restarted the Kubernetes schedules the pods in the labeld nodes.
+When the pods are restarted the Kubernetes schedules the pods in the labeled nodes.

 To stop all running WebLogic Server pods in your domain, apply a changed resource, and then start the domain: